nikossik/MNIST_tutorial/README.md

 # Code

 ### Imports
-'''{Python}
+'

-{import numpy as np
+import numpy as np
-import matplotlib.pyplot as plt from tensorflow.keras.datasets import mnist from tensorflow.keras.models import Model from tensorflow.keras.layers import Input, Dense, Dropout, Activation from tensorflow.keras.utils import to_categorical}
+import matplotlib.pyplot as plt from tensorflow.keras.datasets import mnist from tensorflow.keras.models import Model from tensorflow.keras.layers import Input, Dense, Dropout, Activation from tensorflow.keras.utils import to_categorical
-'''
+'

 ### Then we import MNIST data and get its shape
 '''